-The National Museum is the country's only museum, located on historic Front Street, Cockburn Town, Grand Turk.
+The National Museum is the country's only museum, and is located on the historical Front Street in Cockburn Town, Grand Turk.

 The Museum Shop is one of the best gift shops on Grand Turk and is highly recommended if you're looking for souvenirs.
 It's the official outlet for the Middle Caicos Co-op, a cooperation selling locally made baskets and other kinck-knacks.
 There's also a selection of books (history and children’s titles) by local authors.